Entry of James VI into Edinburgh: The account of the event in Scots

-The silver Cupboard
+The silver cupboard

 The king was given a cupboard of silver gilt plate made by the Edinburgh goldsmiths Edward Hart, Thomas Annand, George Heriot, Adam Craig and William Cokky.
 It was valued at 1000 English marks.
 This included a basin and a laver, two flasks, six cups and covers, four candle holders, a salt, a silver salver, and dozen silver plates.

 William Fairlie was asked to oversee the gilding of the silver on 8 October and assist Henry Nesbit make an account of the expenses.
 The wealthy merchant and "Customar" of Edinburgh Robert Gourlay, a supporter of Regent Morton, complained to the Privy Council of Scotland when he was asked to contribute £30.

 Repairs to Holyrood Palace

 An account for repairs and building work at Holyrood Palace in August and September 1579 survives.
-The works were supervised by William MacDowall, the royal Master of Work.
-Mention is made of slating the roof of a "Dancing House", carpenters who made a great chest for the king's pantry, glazing the chamber for "Lord Lennox", and a pavement in the chapel.
+The works were supervised by William MacDowall, the Master of Works to the Scottish Crown.
+Mention is made of slating the roof of a "Dancing House", glazing the chamber for "Lord Lennox", carpenters who made a great chest for the king's pantry, and a pavement in the chapel.
 New rooms were made for William Murray, and for Jerome Bowie, Master of the Wine Cellar.
 George Wallace or Vallance and his workman plastered the old hall, the chapel and the gallery, and painted the council house with chalk distemper paint.
 Women worked cleaning chambers in the tower, the old hall, the forework, and the gallery, and the inner close or courtyard.
-Their wages were two shillings a day.